CircuitPython is a beginner friendly, open source version of Python for tiny, inexpensive

 See CONTRIBUTING.md for full guidelines but please be aware that by contributing to this project you are agreeing to the Code of Conduct.
 Contributors who follow the Code of Conduct are welcome to submit pull requests and they will be promptly reviewed by project admins.
-Please join the Gitter chat too.
+Please join the Discord too.

 Differences from MicroPython¶

-- No module aliasing. (
+No module aliasing. (

 utimeare not available as

-- Modules with a CPython counterpart, such as
+Modules with a CPython counterpart, such as

-time, are strict subsets of their CPython version.
+random, are strict subsets of their CPython version.
 Therefore, code from CircuitPython is runnable on CPython but not necessarily the reverse.

-- tick count is available as
+tick count is available as time.monotonic()

 The core code of MicroPython is shared amongst ports including CircuitPython: